smelc/tn-fp-haskell-course/slides/course-02.md

 Subtlety:

-- You cannot make a class implement an interface outside its definition
+- In Java, you cannot make a class implement an interface outside its definition

 - What properties does `Collection` enjoy? 🧱